The Suspended Pole is a new act on Corteo and we are happy to tell you more about it!

 Recently, Mark Shaub, the artistic director of the Corteo show tour added a new aerial act in the show, the suspended pole.

-Suspended pole (find it on our eShop) is a dance pole that is normally planted in the ground, but this pole is able to fly and with their dolly system it is not only able to fly up and down but it can also go across the stage.
+Suspended pole (find flying pole on Vertical Wise eShop) is a dance pole that is normally planted in the ground, but this pole is able to fly and with their dolly system it is not only able to fly up and down but it can also go across the stage.
 No other Cirque du Soleil show has a suspended pole.

 The Suspended Pole Artist